{RE}GENERATING OUR NATURAL INTELLIGENCE

-The Council of Outdoor Educators of Ontario is excited to invite you to attend COEO’s Annual Fall Conference to be held at Camp Couchiching, September 22 – 24, 2023.
-This is on the traditional territory of the Anishinabee, Haudenosaunee, Huron Wendat and Mississauga peoples.
-It is part of the Williams 1923 treaty and in Longford Mills, Ontario.
+The Council of Outdoor Educators of Ontario is excited to invite you to attend our Annual Fall Conference to be held at Camp Couchiching, from September 19 – 21, 2025.

 CONFERENCE LOCATION